unm-historiography/2018-spring/20th Century Summaries/Ricky-Summary.md

 ### Changes:

-- Added detail to point 1, 3, 8
+- Added detail to points 1, 3, and 8, which I felt lacked the proper background.

-- Cleaned up point 4, shifted reasoning for the point away
+- Cleaned up point 4, shifted reasoning for the point to be about the "history wars", which I felt was an important part of this reading (and displays the whirlwing of methodologies we will be discussing over the next weeks).

 - Increased formatting in bolding, italics, general word flow.